-Accessibility is a broader concept than just mobility and physical barriers.
-There is need for the creation of welcoming and inclusive places and spaces for a variety of

-- needs that consider space, sound, lighting, neurodiversity, affordability and more. - Concern with wider sidewalks being used by businesses to expand private space, e.g. patios, sandwich boards, merchandise displays, planters, etc. - Sidewalk conditions and cross slopes can make laneways (particularly on hills) a more preferrable location for pickup/drop-off for people who use mobility devices. - Need for more places of respite that are located at a predictable frequency on each block and not associated with transit stops. - Discussion about the importance of maintaining space for wheelchairs and those who use mobility devices. - There is opportunity to deliver active transportation lanes on Broadway, which would provide more space for pedestrians. - Challenges accessing Broadway from the north and need for north-south transit options and/or spaces to rest along steep routes.
+- Accessibility is a broader concept than just mobility and physical barriers.
+There is need for the creation of welcoming and inclusive places and spaces for a variety of needs that consider space, sound, lighting, neurodiversity, affordability and more. - Concern with wider sidewalks being used by businesses to expand private space, e.g. patios, sandwich boards, merchandise displays, planters, etc. - Sidewalk conditions and cross slopes can make laneways (particularly on hills) a more preferrable location for pickup/drop-off for people who use mobility devices. - Need for more places of respite that are located at a predictable frequency on each block and not associated with transit stops. - Discussion about the importance of maintaining space for wheelchairs and those who use mobility devices. - There is opportunity to deliver active transportation lanes on Broadway, which would provide more space for pedestrians. - Challenges accessing Broadway from the north and need for north-south transit options and/or spaces to rest along steep routes.
 Concern that transit options, services and green space will be inaccessible to many people. - Importance of local connections to/from main transit hubs for seniors.
-Need for community shuttles to transport people shorter distances, e.g. between Broadway and Vancouver General Hospital. - Concerns around relocating parking on side streets north and south of Broadway due to slope. - Need for accessible street furniture, public washrooms, potable water and accessible off-leash dog areas. - Support for the improvement of wayfinding to and from transit stations.
+Need for community shuttles to transport people shorter distances, e.g. between Broadway and Vancouver General Hospital.

-- Concern for the safety and security of seniors in high density areas around transit hubs. - Climate protection is an accessibility issue. - Suggestions on how to better communicate and engage with seniors and people with disabilities. - Uncertainty about the future of the bus shelter at Broadway and Kingsway.
+- and south of Broadway due to slope.

+- transit stations.

+- density areas around transit hubs.

+- Climate protection is an accessibility issue.

+- with seniors and people with disabilities.

+- and Kingsway.